 Provides the nursing student an opportunity to learn how to observe and assess signs and symptoms of hospitalized patients through use of the nursing process.
-Emphasis is placed on the pathophysiology underlying any disease
+Emphasis is placed on the pathophysiology underlying any disease conditions and applies principles from the biological, physical, social, behavioral, medical and nursing sciences in the care of these patients.
+Includes lecture and clinical components.

-ADN1500 \\\\\ Arranged 6 cr. hrs.
+ADN1500\\\\\ Arranged 6 cr. hrs.
 Medical-Surgical Nursing II